JohannesLorenz/lmms-wiki/Submitting-a-patch.md

 The common way to contribute code to a project on GitHub is by forking it and creating a pull request after the changes are done.
 This is the workflow we recommend.

-If you don't have a GitHub account and don't want to register, you may just [create a patch file](#Patch) and send it to us.
+If you don't have a GitHub account and don't want to sign up either, you may just [create a patch file](#Patch) and send it to us.

 ## Using GitHub
 ### Fork the official LMMS repository